Randy Scheunemann: Education and early career

 Scheunemann attended public school in Burnsville, Minnesota: Sioux Trail elementary school (1966–1972), John Metcalf Junior High School (1972–1975) and finally Burnsville High School (1975–1978) from which he graduated in 1978.

 Scheunemann has a degree from the University of Minnesota, and did graduate work at Tufts University.
 He moved to Capitol Hill in 1986, working in the office of Republican Senator Dave Durenberger.
 In 1993, he moved onto the staff of Republican Senator Bob Dole, as a foreign policy advisor.
 He left Dole's staff to work for Republican Senate Majority Leader Trent Lott.

 Lobbyist

 In 1998, Scheunemann went to work for the public relations firm Mercury Group.

 During the 2002 and early 2003 campaign by the George W. Bush administration to generate public support for the 2003 invasion of Iraq, Scheunemann had a close association with Iraq exile Ahmad Chalabi.

 Until May 2008, Scheunemann was co-owner of a two-person Washington, D.C. lobbying firm, Orion Strategies, LLC.
-The firm has lobbied on behalf of the Open Society Policy Center, the Caspian Alliance, Lockheed Martin, BP, and the National Rifle Association, among foreign governments such as Latvia, Taiwan, Croatia, and Macedonia.
+The firm has lobbied on behalf of the Open Society Policy Center, the Caspian Alliance, Lockheed Martin, BP, and the National Rifle Association of America, among foreign governments such as Latvia, Taiwan, Croatia, and Macedonia.

 He is a member of the board of directors of the International Republican Institute.